dafyddcrosby/sw3m/README.md

 Q. explicit_bzero isn't POSIX, what gives?

-A. memset can get optimized out of the code, which is not something you want when you're trying to clear the memory. explicit_bzero is easy to implement, and will be added in the portability package.
+A. memset can get optimized out of the code, which is not something you want when you're trying to clear the memory. explicit_bzero is easily implemented, and is currently built-in when not found by autotools.

 Q. Will sw3m work on <blah>